chip-swap/docs/overview/Participants.md

 In total, interactions between these classes create a positive feedback loop, fueling digital economies by defining a common language through which tokens can be pooled, traded and used.

+*There is a possibility of changing to Ethereum.*

 ## Fans

 Fans trade tokens as part of their efforts to support influencers.
 Liquidity providers are incentivized to contribute BEP20 tokens to common liquidity pools.